 Dining Out The 8fit Way

-As we embrace this merry season, in addition to heavy meals, sugary treats and alcohol are bountiful and our excuse to indulge.
-They are happily enjoyed as we convince ourselves, ‘I can start being healthy in the new year’.
-With a few tweaks and learning how to eat, drink and choose wisely when dining out, your weight and waistline can remain stable as you indulge in a smarter and healthier way.
+Instead of giving in to heavier meals, sugary treats and alcohol; try to find a healthy alternative in restaurants, there are no more excuses to indulge.
+With a few tweaks, such as learning to eat and drink sensibly when dining out, your weight and waistline can remain stable as you indulge in a smarter and healthier way.

 If you can and you have the option, choose the healthiest restaurant available.
 A steakhouse or a seafood restaurant are some of the best places that offer great options to suit your fitness goals.
 If possible, review the restaurant’s menu online.
 Scanning the menu earlier in the day enables you to make the right decision relevant to your goals.
 When the time comes, you will know what to order and easily make the healthiest decision.